lavocatt/gitlab-ci-terraform-executor/docs/building-images.md

 * Monit and monit configuration
 * Other system configuration

-At this time, these images are built using [Packer] in the [imagebuilder-packer] repository.
+At this time, these images are built using [Packer] in the [image-builder-packer] repository.

 > You may be thinking: *Why Packer?* That's a good question.
 This design choice allowed us to move quickly on the deployment since it's difficult to build